ekhumbata/erickhumbata/_posts/2023-03-5-ComputerVisionForRobotics.md

 where:
 - \\(x\\) = the left most side of the closest dotted line
-- $y$ = the top of closest dotted line divided by two
+- \\(y\\) = the top of closest dotted line divided by two
-- $sizeratio$ = handles distance distortion.
+- \\(sizeratio\\) = handles distance distortion.
 It creats a linear function describing how close the dotted line is vs how close the Duckiebot should be to it.
 This address the vanishing point problem.
-- $goal$ = where the bot wants to be.
+- \\(goal\\) = where the bot wants to be.
 Represented by a blue vertical line in the image
-- $pixelscale$ = scales the error down to account for large error in pixels realative to a small error in angle
+- \\(pixelscale\\) = scales the error down to account for large error in pixels realative to a small error in angle

 <br>